bamurtaugh/devcontainer-image-convert/README.md

 ## Development status

 This extension is under active development.

 Items left to be investigated or implemented are designated with `TODO` in [extension.ts](./src/extension.ts).
 Here are the main ones:

-1. Replace the `"image"` property in devcontainer.json with `"build": "."`
-2. Better handle if Dockerfile already exists (rather than silently failing
+1. Better handle if Dockerfile already exists (rather than silently failing
      - Give option to cancel or overwrite, and overwrite will replace existing contents rather than write same FROM contents again
-3. Open the Dockerfile automatically after creation (or provide an extension setting to open Dockerfile automatically)
+2. Open the Dockerfile automatically after creation (or provide an extension setting to open Dockerfile automatically)

 ## Code Action Provider Sample